WHAT IS FULVIC ACID?

 Organic acids like these are what gives fruits and vegetables their nutrient density.
 They can remineralize water and replace or replenish missing trace minerals in our diet.

-There is quite a bit of information about fulvic acids in the scientific literature, just not identified as such but under the classification of specific flavanones or flavonols.
+There is quite a bit of information about fulvic acids in the scientific literature, but it is not identified as such.
+It shows up under the classification of specific flavanones or flavonols.
 See the schematic to clarify the FA family tree to the left.

 FA is naturally ionically charged, which allows it to bond with trace minerals in its environment.
 Mineral-bound fulvic acid is known as fulvates.
 In biological systems, fulvic molecules reduce the surface tension on the outer cellular membrane to permit an increase in oxygen and

 33.9 million years ago, our deposit developed into a complex of 33 organic and amino acids, 70+ trace minerals, and other synergistic components not found in other sources of fulvic material.